GI – 66 General Jackson / Eagle Portrait Flask

 “General Jackson.”
 And Bust – “J.R. / Laird.
 S.C.
 Pitt.”
-And Eagle Portrait Flask
+And American Eagle

 Stourbridge Flint Glass Works

 The consignor of the bottle first showed him a photograph of the flask while at an antique glass show in Ohio.
 The consignor and her parents had both been avid bottle collectors.
-Although she invited Hecklers to her house to view the bottle, she however declined the auction company’s invitation at the time to sell the bottle for her, saying she wanted to hang onto it as it reminded her of her father.
+Although she invited Hecklers to her house to view the bottle, she, however, declined the auction company’s invitation at the time to sell the bottle for her, saying she wanted to hang onto it as it reminded her of her father.
 “The photograph did not do this bottle justice – it was absolutely beautiful in person,” Norman Heckler, Sr. recalled.
-The consignor’s father had purchased the bottle, with her in 1971 from Ernie Burger, an antiques dealer, for the price of $41.80.
-According to the consignor several major collectors tried unsuccessfully to acquire the bottle over the years, with the late collector Edmund Blaske offering $750, and on another occasion, the bottle collector Roy Brown offering a new Cadillac.
+The consignor’s father had purchased the bottle, with her in 1971 from Ernie Burger, an antique dealer, for the price of $41.80.
+According to the consignor, several major collectors tried unsuccessfully to acquire the bottle over the years, with the late collector Edmund Blaske offering $750, and on another occasion, the bottle collector Roy Brown offering a new Cadillac.
 It has been in the family for the last 39 years and safely stored in a box.
 The Heckler pre-auction estimate was $40,000-$80,000.
 The price realized was $176,670.

-“General Jackson.”
-And Bust – “J.R. / Laird.
+Support Images: “General Jackson.” and Bust – “J.R. / Laird.
 S. C. Pitt.”
 And Eagle Portrait Flask, John Robinson Manufacturers, Pittsburgh, Pennsylvania.
 1820-1840.
 Brilliant yellow-green, inward rolled mouth – pontil scar, pint; (a reflection adjacent to a bubble at the interior of the base at the left side of the Jackson bust that occurred at the time of manufacture).
 Extremely rare mold in an extremely rare color, perhaps unique.
-Particularly strong embossing.
-This flask was purchased by the consignor’s father in 1971 from a Mr. Ernie Burger who had purchased the flask from a house in North Dayton, Ohio.
-The price was $41.80.
-As the years went by Edmund Blaske offered $750 and later Roy Brown offered a new Cadillac for the bottle.
-It has been in the family for the last 39 years and safely stored in a box.
-Norman C. Heckler & Company, Auction #90
+Particularly strong embossing. – Norman C. Heckler & Company, Auction #90